Can Constipation Cause Back Pain?

 If you are experiencing constipation and lower back pain at the same time, there is a good chance that the two things are connected, and treating your constipation will likely also help your back pain improve.

 Home treatments like eating more fiber, drinking more water, and making sure to get regular exercise can help regulate your intestines and digestive system, but in some cases this is not enough and medicine is needed.
-Genexa’s clean medicines may be able to help ease your symptoms without the added worry about artificial inactive ingredients.
+Genexa’s clean medicines may be able to help ease your symptoms with the same effective active ingredients, but without the artificial fillers found in common OTC brands.

 Sometimes, constipation and bowel troubles are a sign that there is a bigger problem, and in these cases you should see a doctor.
 Signs that a doctor is needed include bloody stool, a fever, and vomiting.
 When it comes down to it, your doctor will be the best source of guidance for you and will help you get to the bottom of whatever is causing your troubles.